pyrocko/pyrocko/doc/source/apps/fomosto/tutorial.rst

     example configuration is described in :py:class:`pyrocko.gf.meta.Timing`.

 If configuration values have been changed, it may be neccessary to rebuild the tabulated phase arrivals or the Green's functions.
-By default, fomosto will refuse to overwrite any GF store content.
+By default, Fomosto will refuse to overwrite any GF store content.
 Use the ``--force`` option to override this behaviour::